rouzbeh-afrasiabi/loopimer/README.md

 test()
 ```
 <p align="justify">
-The first variable passed to the target function allows you to control the loop running in the background (called loop in the below example).
-You can choose any name for this variable, but it is important that you pass a variable name as a placeholder when declaring your function.
-Upon calling the function this placeholder will be linked to the related thread controling the loop.
+The first variable passed to the target function allows you to control the loop running in the background (called 'loop' in the examples on this page).
+You can choose any name for this variable, but it is important that you pass a variable name as a placeholder to the target function when declaring your desired function.
+The first variable name passed to your target function during declaration will always be reserved for the loop that will be running is the background.
+Upon calling the target function, this placeholder will be linked to the related thread controling the loop.
 </p>

 <p align="justify">
 The loop starts authomatically when the function is called and will run indefinity.
 You can control the loop and how the function is executed using the placeholder variable.
+This is currently only possible when declaring the target function.
 </p>

 <p align="justify">
-By simply calling the function the loop will begin.
-Please note that when calling the function we don't provide the placeholder variable name.
+Please note that when calling the target function we don't provide the placeholder variable name.
 </p>

 ```